andigan/wall-collective/README.md

 # whatadrag

-A real-time app for sharing, arranging, and transforming images.
+A real-time app for concurrently sharing, arranging, and transforming images.

 ## Features